 Q: When will CUSMA become effective?

-A: The new trade agreement will take effect on July 1, 2020
+A: The new trade agreement took effect on July 1, 2020

 Q: There are different acronyms for the new Agreement.
 Why is that?